JinqianPan/MetaMap/README.md

 error(system_error,system_error(SPIO_E_NET_CONNREFUSED))`
 The output will be gone.

-In this case, please use the the `find_error.ipynb` to rerun the part which get this error.
+In this case, please use the the `local_mm/find_error.ipynb` to rerun the part which get this error.
 Because I use slurm to run the code, I use the log to find the error.
 You can also use the output file to find these error.